cgarciae/nnx/README.md

 NNX is a Neural Networks library for JAX that provides a simple module system that respects regular python semantics.
 Its designed to be as powerful as [Flax](https://flax.readthedocs.io/en/latest/) but with a highly simplified API reminiscent of [PyTorch](https://pytorch.org/)

 * **Vanilla Python Semantics**: Modules are normal python classes that respect regular python semantics such as mutability and reference sharing.
+No mandatory dataclass behavior.
-* **Safety**: NNX is designed to with safety in mind, it includes mechanism to prevent tracer leakage, avoid stale RNGs, and proper state propagation.
+* **Safety**: NNX is designed to with safety in mind, it includes mechanisms to prevent tracer leakage, avoid stale RNGs, and proper state propagation.
 * **Semantic Partitioning**: NNX enables you mark attributes as members of specific collections such as `params`, `batch_stats`, etc, so that each collection can be processed independently when needed.
 * **Lifted transforms**: NNX provides a set of Module-aware transforms that take care of handling the Module's state and provide APIs to process each collection differently by the underlying JAX transform.